 If you’ve been following along with me for awhile, you know that dark under eye circles are a struggle of mine, but since I’ve started color correcting, I’ve honestly noticed such a dramatic difference in the way my under eye area looks.
 Even better, thanks to color correcting and my awesome under eye fillers I barely have to wear any under eye concealer anymore, which is amazing! 🙂

 If you’ve never heard of it, or you have but aren’t really sure what it is- no worries.
-I’ll be explaining color correcting in-depth in this post today, and will even share with you my favorite affordable product recommendations for you to try out.
+I’ll be explaining a full color correcting guide for makeup beginners in today’s post.
+I’m also sharing with you how to apply color correctors and my favorite, affordable color correcting product recommendations for you to try out.

 What is Color Correcting?